Oh, do I love lists of everything!

 Most of us really own too much.

-Take a look at your belongings every season and check whether there is something you haven’t used much – then donate it.
+Take a look at your belongings every season and check if there is something you haven’t used much (or at all) – then donate it.

-25. Set a place for everything in your home.
+25. Have a designated place for things in your home

 Once I implemented a similar method throughout the house, it became so much easier to stay organized, and the cleaning time became much faster too!

-Read about this: How to organize your home once and for all
+Read about this more: How to organize your home once and for all

-26. Make a plan before any bigger task.
+26. Make a project plan before any bigger task

 More about it: How to complete any task you’ve been putting off